 This perfect hot chocolate starts with milk and half-and-half.
 You can certainly use milk alone and it tastes “good”, but why not splurge a little here and use the half-and-half.
 You won’t be sorry.
 Good quality chocolate chips, semi-sweet or dark both work great, and a tiny dash of salt.
 That’s it!
 A couple hours in the Crock Pot to fully melt the chocolate, and it’s ready to serve.
 That’s the other beauty about this recipe, it’s almost too easy.
-And because it’s so simple, easily change it up with a little peppermint, or peanut butter (my fav!), or cinnamon and cayenne for a Mexican hot chocolate.
+And because it’s so simple, easily change it up with a little peppermint, or peanut butter (my favorite), or cinnamon and cayenne for a Mexican hot chocolate.

 I serve the hot chocolate here with spoons because we try to savor every sip.
 It’s just thick enough that the mini chocolate chip garnish stays on the surface, and a dollop of your favorite whipped cream is certainly pretty,

-but everyone in my house thinks it’s at its best when served with no toppings… but we loved, loved, the peanut butter in the hot chocolate.
+But everyone in my house thinks it’s at its best when served with no toppings… but we loved, loved, the peanut butter in the hot chocolate.
 And even though you could just serve the hot chocolate out of the crockpot after it’s finished cooking, if you want to make it several days ahead of time- keep it covered in your refrigerator for up to a week and reheat to steaming.
 This post makes me want more right now.
-Maybe this time I’ll add a little espresso for a mocha flavor, or how about malted milk, or raspberry extract?
+Maybe this time I’ll add a little espresso for a mocha flavor, or how about malted milk, or raspberry puree?
 You get it, there’s no end to combinations.
 Just don’t pass this by.
 This hot chocolate is hawt! sorry 🙂

 - 4 cups milk, any variety, warmed but not scolded in microwave (warming optional)